 Check Upcoming Armenian Language Courses

-Armenian School of Languages and Cultures - ASPIRANTUM is organizing Armenian language summer school in Yerevan, Armenia.
-The 6 weeks Armenian language summer school will start on July 4, 2021 and will last till August 14, 2021.
+Armenian School of Languages and Cultures - ASPIRANTUM is organizing an Armenian language summer school in Yerevan, Armenia.
+The 4 weeks Armenian language summer school will start on July 3, 2022, and will last till July 30, 2022.
 Applicants may also request to participate in a longer program.Learn More

 With the hope that the corona virus pandemic will end we are announcing our 2020 Armenian language winter school.
 We invite international participants who are tired of staying home because of the pandemic and who hope that this situation will end soon, to take part in our 2020 Armenian language winter school.
 Although we also try to offer online classes of Armenian, we and our participants value classroom experience, networking opportunities, one to one tutoring, academic conversations, good food and traveling to wonderful destinations during our summer and winter courses.
 We appreciate your time and your commitment to learning Armenian and promise to organize an unforgettable Armenian language course for you.
 And this is why we ask and encourage you to apply and participate.
 Thank you.